-Records in nearly any medium are accessible under the act and can include books, papers, letters, emails, Internet posts, texts, photos and video.
-Notes and emails of government officials and employees are considered public if "the communication is in connection with the transaction of official business," regardless of whether they are in a personal or government account.
-Exceptions to the Public Information Act.
-The exceptions, many of which have been added by legislators since the 1973 enactment of the law, include competitive bid information, trade secrets, birth and death records, Social Security numbers, motor vehicle inspection records, private correspondence of elected officials and certain email addresses of private citizens.
+Records in nearly any medium are accessible under the Public Information Act and can include books, papers, letters, emails, Internet posts, texts, photos and video.
+Notes, emails and texts of government officials and employees are considered public if "the communication is in connection with the transaction of official business," regardless of whether they are in a personal or government account.
+Under a 2019 update of the law, government entities are empowered to require their officers or employees to turn over public information stored on their private devices.